flint-lang/flint-lang.github.io/wiki/src/beginners_guide/3_control_flow/5_enums.md

 > └─ Have you considered using explicit casting of types?
 > ```

+Two different enum types can *never* be compared with one another.
+So, there is no way how you can compare `Enum1` to `Enum2`.
+The suggestion to use casting is only meant in the general case, one enum type cannot be cast to another enum type, they are not the same.

 ## Enums with functions

 Enums are considered to be non-complex data types in Flint, even though they are user-defined.
 So, we can easily pass in enums to a function and return them from it: